 - Improve how development relates to the surrounding, lower-scaled residential areas

 - Enhance pedestrian safety through a forward-thinking design and planning process.

 The project will build upon previous community outreach and will emphasize the voices and preferences of the diverse communities that intersect the study area, which include portions of North Center, Ravenswood, Lincoln Square, West Ridge and West Rogers Park.

-The community-led planning process will launch in early 2021, and include the following key components:
+The community-led planning process launched in early 2021, and was designed to include the following key components: